qmathe/DistancePicker/README.md

 DistancePicker requires iOS 7 or higher and is written in Swift 2.2.

-**Note**: If you use Carthage or manually install it as a framework, iOS 8 is required.
+**Note**: If you use Carthage, CocoaPods or manually install it as a framework, iOS 8 is required.

 Installation
 ------------